 There are a few very unique hotels about ten miles outside of Rila:

 At just over 150 miles east of Sofia, Veliko Tarnovo, meaning “Great” Tarnovo in Bulgarian, sits in the north-central part of the country and acts as the region’s capital, which goes by the same name.

 Often called the “City of Tsars,” the city is situated on the Yantra River and is renowned for being the historical capital of the Second Bulgarian Kingdom.

 Its quirky yet beautifully placed city sits on top of three hills (Tsarevets, Trapezitsa, and Sveta Gora) and sees an unproportionate amount of tourism for its unique architecture.

 There are less than 70,000 residents in town, but there are always tourists and traveling Bulgarians coming through as the city sits on the main road connecting western Bulgaria to the Black Sea and East Europe with the Middle East.
 It is at a very strategic spot.

-Surrounded by cobbled roads and an ambiance which many find romantic, the picturesque Tsarevets Fortress stands well in-tact as the city’s (one of Bulgaria’s oldest cities) main attraction and point of reference.
-If you’re looking for simply nice places in Bulgaria for a short break, this is definitely one of them.
+Surrounded by cobbled roads and an ambiance that many find romantic, the picturesque Tsarevets Fortress stands well as the city’s (one of Bulgaria’s oldest cities) main attraction and point of reference.
+If you’re looking for simply lovely places in Bulgaria for a short break, this is definitely one of them.

-Here are three hotels within Veliko Tarnovo (not far from Tsarevets Fortress) which you might be interested in:
+Here are three hotels within Veliko Tarnovo (not far from Tsarevets Fortress) that you might be interested in: